Frequently Asked Questions (FAQs)

 Follow this link to learn more about the diagnostic process.

-The drinking behaviours of male partners do not cause FASD, but they can have an important influence on mothers’ drinking habits and the healthy development of their babies.
+A father’s drinking habits can make a fetus more vulnerable to Prenatal Alcohol Exposure (PAE) and can contribute to FASD.
+Fathers can have an important influence on mothers’ drinking habits and the healthy development of their babies.
 Alcohol consumption in fathers has been associated with:

 - Higher levels of alcohol consumption in mothers during pregnancy